Blog

 • It can complement other treatments, such as traditional surgery, chemotherapy, or medication regimens.

-What are the Risks of Gamma Knife Surgery?
+What Are the Risks Associated With Gamma Knife Surgery?

 Gamma knife surgery is generally safe and well-tolerated by most patients, but it may have some risks or side effects, including: